richteague/WeighingTWHya/data/data_description.md

 * `TWHya.345GHz.circ.fits` - 345GHz image smoothed down to a circular beam of 36 mas.

+* `TWHya.345GHz.largecirc.fits` - 345GHz image smoothed down to a circular beam of 62 mas to match the Band 6 data.

 ### Line Data - `./data/line/`

 * `TWHya.12CO_v0.fits` - line center map of the 12CO data with a resolution of 139 mas x 131 mas.